-While the modern treaty negotiation process is an improvement over past processes, and while modern treaties offer more than past treaties, Arthur Manuel and Grand Chief Ronald Derrickson argue that they share the same flaw as past treaties.
-Writing in The Reconciliation Manifesto (2017), Manuel and Derrickson argue that the James Bay and Northern Quebec Agreement (JBNQA) was cut from the same cloth as earlier treaties because it required the Cree to give up land rights to most of their territory, and left them with only partial control of the remaining territory.
+While the JBNQA and modern treaties in general are an improvement over earlier treaties, Arthur Manuel and Grand Chief Ronald Derrickson have argued that modern treaties too are seriously flawed.
+In their book The Reconciliation Manifesto (2017), Manuel and Derrickson argue that the James Bay and Northern Quebec Agreement (JBNQA) was cut from the same cloth as earlier treaties because it required the Cree to give up land rights to most of their territory, and left them with only partial control of the remaining territory.
 They write:

 “After the UN criticized Canada for requiring the Cree to give up title to the land in the James Bay and Northern Quebec Agreement (1975), the government has continued to require the same, but calls it “modification” or “surrender and grant back” or, recently, “reconciliation”.
 They still require extinguishment of our title as the first principle of any land deal.”

 The 2022 National Indigenous Economic Strategy calls on the government to eliminate this practice.